Global Games with Noisy Information Sharing: Proofs

 \subsection{Proof of \Tref{thrm:thm3}}

 In this section, we analyze the convergence of an iterative scheme for finding the threshold function and consequently the threshold policy equilibrium.
-Sufficient conditions to guarantee the convergence are established and then \Tref{thrm:thm2} is utilized to complete the proof of \Tref{thrm:thm3}.
+To this end, a certain operator $\cT$ is defined that captures the update of a threshold policy when agents update their strategy according to the best response strategy rule.
+Sufficient conditions are derived to guarantee that the operator $\cT$ becomes a contraction mapping.
+Then the Banach fixed point theorem is utilized to show the convergence of an iterative scheme, that applies $\cT$ iteratively to an initial function, to a fixed-point threshold function.
+Then \Tref{thrm:thm2} is utilized to show that such threshold function results in a Bayesian Nash equilibrium.
+This complete the proof of \Tref{thrm:thm3}.